 Childrens Craft Ideas

-The sloppy slip knot: how to work in the round with no hole The typical way of starting to work in the round is less than ideal for amigurumi.
+If you're new here, you may want to subscribe to my RSS feed.
+Thanks for visiting!
+The typical way of starting to work in the round is less than ideal for amigurumi.
 The standard way is to make a slip knot, chain 2, and then single crochet six times into the first stitch.
-Why isn’t this the best?